 - 3.1 Where the complainant considers that the Chair of Governors' written response does not resolve the complaint, the complainant may ask the Clerk to convene a Panel of Governors who have had no prior involvement with the complaint (or the issues which led to the complaint) to review the Chair's response.
-The complainant must complete, and submit to the Clerk, a Review Request Form (available to download from the school website or from the school office).
+The complainant must complete, and submit to the Clerk, a Review Request Form (see below).
 S/he should do this within 10 school days of the date of issue of the letter giving the decision on the complaint.
-This form is structured in a way that helps ensure that the reasons for requesting a review can be readily understood, and that contact information is recorded and available to those who might need it. - 3.2 If emailing, the complainant should take care to ensure that s/he has the official email address for the Clerk and that s/he uses this clerk@sutton.cambs.sch.uk.
+This form is structured in a way that helps ensure that the reasons for requesting a review can be readily understood, and that contact information is recorded and available to those who might need it. - 3.2 If emailing, the complainant should take care to ensure that s/he has the official email address for the Clerk and that s/he uses this.
+It can be obtained from the school office.
 In the subject field of the email, the complainant should write, 'Complaint Review Request'.
 If delivering or posting a letter, the complainant must address it to the Clerk at the school address and write 'Complaint Review Request' on the envelope'.
-The Clerk should record the date the request for review is received and acknowledge the request for review within 3 school days. - 3.3 If the complainant requires assistance in articulating the need for a review then support may be provided by those identified as able to offer help in part 2 of the guidance (page 8 above).
-Again, it is not for those supporting the complainant to comment on the merits or otherwise of review, but rather to help the complainant articulate their position to the Governors' Panel through the Review Request Form. - 3.4 The governors' panel will only consider requests for review outside the 10 school working days timeframe in exceptional circumstances.
-These might include: - the reasons for a review not being known to the complainant within 10 school working days; - the complainant needing to delay making their request for review because they needed the time to collect evidence that could not have been gathered during the first 10 school working days; - the complainant not having been able to request a review within 10 school working days because of being abroad or being incapacitated. - 3.5 The review will be based on the information supplied in the Review Request Form.
-And will usually consider the following: - the complainant's view that not all aspects of the complaint have been addressed; - the complainant's view that not all available evidence has been considered; - the complainant's view that not all relevant witnesses have been interviewed: - the complainant's view that the decision has not been adequately justified in the Chair's decision letter; - the complainant's view that the decision has not been adequately explained.
+The Clerk should acknowledge the request for review within 3 school days. - 3.3 If the complainant requires assistance in articulating the need for a review then support may be provided by those identified as able to offer help in part 2 of the guidance.
+Again, it is not for those supporting the complainant to comment on the merits or otherwise of review, but rather to help the complainant articulate their position to the governors' panel through the Review Request Form. - 3.4 The governors' panel will only consider requests for review outside the 10 day timeframe in exceptional circumstances.
+These might include: - the reasons for a review not being known to the complainant within 10 school days; - the complainant needing to delay making their request for review because they needed the time to collect evidence that could not have been gathered during the first 10 school days; - the complainant not having been able to request a review within 10 school days because of being abroad or being incapacitated. - 3.5 The review will be based on the information supplied in the Review Request Form and will usually consider the following: - the complainant's view that not all aspects of the complaint have been addressed; - the complainant's view that not all available evidence has been considered; - the complainant's view that not all relevant witnesses have been interviewed - the complainant's view that the decision has not been adequately justified in the Chair's decision letter: - the complainant's view that the decision has not been adequately explained.